dhiway/cord/docs/operations/origin-orbis-native-bootstrap.md

    approved, and Origin/Orbis WASM, chain specs and SDK descriptors match that bundle.
 2. Fetch the finalized Origin and Orbis heads.
 Fail closed unless Origin reports spec 9901 and Orbis reports spec 29, transaction 8, para 1006, and the generated Product SDK network binding.
-3. Confirm the key ceremony assigned distinct runtime, registrar, issuer, provider-governance, provider-service and provider-account keys.
+3. Confirm the key ceremony assigned distinct runtime, registrar, issuer, storage-authority, provider-service and provider-account keys.
 Secrets remain in an HSM/secret store, never JSON, shell history, logs or repository files.
 4. Confirm every alert in `origin-orbis-monitoring.json` is loaded and links to an exercised incident action before admitting application traffic.